I’m back to making easy bento lunches. Sure, they take a bit more effort but I’m positive my daughter is eating healthier because of it.

 A pair of kitchen scissors will do the trick.
 To make the small eyes, I used a special nori (dried seaweed) punch but other people use metal straws or anything around the house that could cut into seaweed with a little twisting.

-These bento cutters are specifically-made for vegetables (though I use them for cheese, too) but any metal cookie cutter—with a little force—can slice through raw carrots.
+These bento vegetable cutters are specifically-made for vegetables (though I use them for cheese, too) but any metal cookie cutter—with a little force—can slice through raw carrots.